News|Articles|January 13, 2026

 Highlights and Summaries: LY4170156 in Recurrent, Platinum-Resistant HGSOC

-• LY4170156 was well tolerated, showing no signs of grade 3 or higher alopecia, ocular toxicities, or neuropathy.
+• LY4170156 was well tolerated, with no signs of grade 3 or higher alopecia, ocular toxicity, or neuropathy.

-• Efficacy data for the ADC was strong, showing a 50% ORR and 78% DCR in efficacy-evaluable patients.
+• Efficacy data for the ADC were strong, with an ORR of 50% and a DCR of 78% in efficacy-evaluable patients.

-• Forty-eight patients achieved a PR and 4 achieved a CR; 73% of responding patients are still in ongoing treatment.
+• Forty-eight patients achieved a PR, and 4 achieved a CR; 73% of responding patients are in ongoing treatment.

 What was the design and rationale of the trial?

-Investigators sought to explore FRα-specific ADCs like LY4170156 in recurrent, platinum-resistant HGSOC, considering the success of other FRα-specific ADCs in different types of ovarian cancer.
+Investigators sought to explore FRα-specific ADCs, such as LY4170156, in recurrent, platinum-resistant HGSOC, given the success of other FRα-specific ADCs in different types of ovarian cancer.

 The first-in-human, open-label, randomized trial enrolled patients who were at least 18 years of age and diagnosed with PROC in addition to other select metastatic and advanced solid tumors.
-Patients also needed to have an ECOG performance status of 0 or 1, and patients who had progressed on prior mirvetuximab soravtansine were still eligible.
+Patients also needed to have an ECOG performance status of 0 or 1, and those who had progressed on prior mirvetuximab soravtansine remained eligible.

-Primary end points of the study were safety, pharmacokinetics, determining the recommended phase 2 dose, and antitumor activity per RECIST 1.1 criteria.
+The primary end points of the study were safety, pharmacokinetics, determination of the recommended phase 2 dose, and antitumor activity per RECIST 1.1 criteria.

 What are the next steps for LY4170156?